utsav0/daily-dev-tips/src/pages/posts/css-gradient-text-effect.md

 ```

 We start by defining a font we like and making it nice and big.
-I'm using a `6vmax`, which is a [scalable viewport unit](https://daily-dev-tips.com/posts/how-to-work-with-css-viewport-units/).
+I'm using a `6vmax`, a [scalable viewport unit](https://daily-dev-tips.com/posts/how-to-work-with-css-viewport-units/).

 This results in the following: